Prerogatives of the Divine Son

 7 By faith Noah, being warned of things as yet unseen, and moved with godly fear, prepared an ark for the saving of his household; and in so doing he condemned the world and became an heir of the righteousness that is based on faith.

 The Faith of Abraham

 11 By faith Abraham received strength to beget children5—though Sara herself was barren, and he past the time of life—since he regarded6 him who had promised as faithful.
-12 Therefore, from one man, and him as good as dead, children were born, as abundant as the stars in the sky, and as innumerable as the sands on the seashore.7
+12 Therefore, from one man, and him as good as dead, children were born: as abundant as the stars in the sky, and as innumerable as the sands on the seashore.7

 Faith, Vision, and Hope

 13 These all died in faith, not having received the promises, but seeing and welcoming them from afar, and confessing that they were foreigners and sojourners on the earth.
 14 For those who say such things are plainly stating that they seek a homeland.
-15 And if in fact they have been thinking of the country they left, they have every opportunity to return.
-16 But as it is, they desire a better country, which is to say, a heavenly one.
+15 And if in fact they had been thinking of the country they left, they would have had every opportunity to return.
+16 But as it is, they desire a better country, which is to say a heavenly one.
 And for this reason God is not ashamed to be called their God, for he has prepared a city for them.

 The Faith of the Patriarchs